TF1: World War II

-RTF Télévision (1949–1964)
+RTF Télévision

 Radiodiffusion française was renamed as Radiodiffusion-télévision française (RTF) on 9 February 1949, and thus began the growth of television as an accepted mass medium in France.
+RTF was also the first channel in the world to air footage of a Pope, on 17 April 1949, with a film sent from the Vatican of Pope Pius XII talking about the potential of television.
 On 29 May 1949, the first news programme aired on RTF TV, and on 30 July 1949 a television licence fee was introduced.
 Residents living outside Paris could view RTF TV for the first time in February 1952 when Télé Lille (now known as France 3 Nord-Pas-de-Calais), a regional broadcaster operating since 10 April 1950, was co-opted into the RTF TV network and became RTF's first relay outside Paris.
+Still as of 1954, RTF's terrestrial network consisted of only three stations reaching 90,000 television sets, while West Germany had set up nine stations by year-end 1953.
+Its programming was also seen to be stale, with an excessive amount of old movies (120 per year), "stale" newsreels, poor lighting, lack of sport and star performers.
+Famed French singer of the time Maurice Chevalier actually made his first television appearance in the United Kingdom, as opposed to France.
+RTF television services were also extended to French Algeria in 1956, which later became TV1 Algeria upon Algerian independence in 1962.